Milan Grol: Biography

 Milan Grol was born in Belgrade on 12 September 1876.
 He completed his studies at the University of Belgrade Faculty of Philosophy in 1899 and then taught for a year at a secondary school.
 Afterwards, he moved to Paris and spent two years there studying literature, theatre and art.
 He returned to Serbia in 1902 and found work as a teacher at the National Theatre in Belgrade.
 Alongside writers such as Jovan Skerlić, Radoje Domanović and Stevan M. Luković, Grol wrote many articles critical of King Alexander I in newspapers such as Dnevni list (Daily Paper) and Odjek (Echo).
 In April 1903, he was transferred to Negotin because of his opposition to Serbia's ruling Obrenović dynasty.
-He returned to Belgrade on 29 May 1903, following the May Overthrow which led to the extinction of the Obrenović dynasty and the restoration of the Karađorđević dynasty to the Serbian throne.
+He returned to Belgrade on 11 June 1903 (29 May 1903 on the Julian calendar used at the time), following the May Overthrow which led to the extinction of the Obrenović dynasty and the restoration of the Karađorđević dynasty to the Serbian throne.
 Politically, Grol identified with a group of left-wing urban democrats led by Ljubomir Živković, Ljubomir Stojanović and Jaša Prodanović.
 This movement separated from the People's Radical Party and later became the Independent Radical Party.
 After 1903, Grol continued to work with Skerlić, first as a journalist, and, from 1905 to 1909, as the editor of Dnevni list, which represented the left-wing ideals of the Independent Radical Party.
 Grol became a dramatist at the National Theatre and remained in that position until 1906.
 He taught for three more years before becoming the director of the National Theatre in 1909.
 From 1912 to 1914, he was the editor-in-chief of Odjek.
 Grol joined the main committee of the Independent Radical Party in 1913.